crizostomo/academy.devdojo.javaoneforall.introduction/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 - Inspiration
-    - William Suane, the one who is the person responsible for all of this resource available for free for the whole community Java
+    - William Suane, the one responsible for all of this resource available for free for the whole community Java.
-    - Caio Costa, my friend and professor and responsible for having said that following William's videos would help me in my development
+    - Caio Costa, my friend and professor and responsible for having said that following William's videos would help me in my development.
 - References
     - [Youtube - DevDojo Academy](https://www.youtube.com/channel/UCRt2WSC8kaanasuOnwHnbcw) - Channel on YT
     - [Youtube - Caio Rodrigues - BackEnd Java](https://www.youtube.com/c/CaioRodriguesBackEndJava) - Channel on YT